stollander33/docs/README.md

 More services can be added as long as you can provide a container image (official or not) for it; so basically always `:P`.

-In production mode you may choose with a simple parameter `${SERVICE}_EXTERNAL` to switch to external existing services, without changing your endpoint code.
+In production mode you may choose to switch to external existing services by simply overriding the SERVICE configuration (HOST, PORT, etc), without changing your endpoint code.

 ### swagger